reinimax/design-framework/README.md

 The style.css and style.css.map are created by SASS.
 In the scss-directory there are two files: \_base.scss contains the framework.
 I recommend not to modify it (unless you want to use it as a base for your own framework).
 The style.scss imports this file via the `@use`-rule and is supposed to contain your custom CSS.
 You can ignore the .prettierignore.
 I use it to disable auto-formatting in \_base.css.
 Oh, and of course you want to write your own README.md or delete it altogether.

-### OK, I know now how it's structured, but how do I acutally use it?
+### OK, I know now how it's structured, but how do I actually use it?

 There are two ways to use the framework: Using SASS or not using SASS.
 I recommend using SASS.